 - Notify your insurer as soon as possible to file a claim.

-Compensation for Whiplash from a Car Accident
+Compensation for Whiplash from a Car Wreck

 To get compensation through a whiplash personal injury claim, you will need to provide the following:

 - Statements from your doctor and other medical providers: In addition to your medical records, you will need detailed statements from your doctor outlining the nature of your injury, your recommended treatment, and your prognosis for recovery.
-If your injury has resulted in permanent damage, you will need your doctor to outline the types of care you will likely require in the future.
+If your whiplash injury has resulted in permanent damage, you will need your doctor to outline the types of care you will likely require in the future.

-Medical records and statements from providers can be used to show the current costs associated with your injury and the care you have required, as well as any future costs you are likely to incur.
+Medical records and statements from providers can be used to show the current costs associated with your whiplash injury and the care you have required, as well as any future costs you are likely to incur.
 Mild to moderate whiplash claims may be worth $2,500 to $10,000 of compensation, but more severe cases may settle around $30,000.

 At Hardison & Cochran, our North Carolina car accident attorneys are experienced at negotiating with insurance companies.
-Our attorneys can help you determine the fair value of your claim and pursue a just settlement.
+Our personal injury attorneys can help you determine the fair value of your claim and pursue a just settlement.

 Waiting for Your Whiplash Injury Claim to Resolve

-Our injury attorneys also suggest you temporarily suspend any social media accounts while your whiplash personal injury claim is being negotiated.
+Our whiplash injury attorneys also suggest you temporarily suspend any social media accounts while your whiplash injury claim is being negotiated.
 A Journal News report indicates that comments, posts, and photos made on social media, such as Facebook and Twitter, are often used by insurance companies as evidence to avoid paying compensation to injury victims.
 The ways in which social media activity may be used include:

 - Using posts that prove you engage in reckless driving behaviors, such as speeding, drinking and driving, or texting while behind the wheel, to deny claims;